mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 ## Step 3: Get feedback from mentors
 1. Create a draft proposal in Google Docs.
 2. Make sure that mentors have permission to add comments to the document.
-3. Submit it via this form for feedback *form coming soon*.
+3. Submit it via this form for feedback: https://forms.gle/rZ5eYHwcKdbw2X4H6

 **Do not wait until the last minute to work on your application.** You should ideally get at least two rounds of feedback from the mentors before you submit your final application and each round of feedback could take a week or so.